 - Is the supply standard or reduced-rated?

 - Will your payment be reported under CIS?

 - Are you sure the customer is not an end user?

 7. What do I do if the VAT reverse charge for construction services doesn’t apply to the services I provide?

-Normal VAT rules will apply, which is to say, you should invoice for the VAT and account for it in your VAT return.
+Normal VAT rules apply, which is to say, you should invoice for the VAT and account for it in your VAT return.

 8. What construction services does the VAT reverse charge apply to?